 ANXIETY – Most people have experienced anxiety because it helps individuals avoid dangerous situations and can be a source of motivation to complete tasks.
 When the intensity of anxiety increases and is long-lasting, it can negatively impact a person’s work, activities, and relationships.
 Anxiety is often associated with depression and substance use disorders.
 People experience anxiety in a variety of ways, such as physical, psychological, and behavioral symptoms.
 The following are some symptoms of anxiety:

 GRIEF AND LOSS – Life can have some unplanned twists and turns, which sometimes result in a loss that can deeply threaten to bury one’s faith and hope.
 Grief and loss can take on different forms of life’s hardships, such as sudden illness, divorce, betrayal, loss of a dream, and abuse.
 An individual may even question, “Why is this happening to me?”
 Part of grieving is allowing oneself to process the thoughts and feelings associated with the loss and working through the heartache to learn new ways to embrace life.
-Prolonged untreated grief can lead to depression, anxiety, weakness, fatigue, worry, guilt, anger, isolation, loss of appetite, difficulty sleeping, and thoughts of death and suicide.
+Prolonged untreated grief can lead to depression, anxiety, weakness, fatigue, worry, guilt, anger, isolation, loss of appetite, difficulty sleeping, thoughts of death, and suicide.